mwufi/fast-style-transfer/training_results/README.md

 The training ran for two epochs, with 4000 iterations each.
-Big dataset!!
-Took more than 6 hours on a K80 on Google Cloud.
+* 56 minutes/1000 iterations on a K80 on Google Cloud.

 # Epoch 0